WHAT is APT?

 Aquatic Physical Therapy (APT) is the practice of therapeutic treatment interventions in the water environment.
 It is a tool to achieve optimal movement and function potential in clients using the mechanical and thermal properties of water.
 APT can produce short and long-term therapeutic effects, using specific stimuli to generate a positive physiological response.
+It is also called hydrotherapy.

 The Healing Properties of Water